What You’re Looking At

 Combinations

 Combinations represent the total number of possible Alternate pairings between two Labels, summed across all Message groups where those Labels appear together.
+This also includes Labels which are applied at a Message group-level.
 The higher the number of combinations, the better.
 It means that there’s more variation possible within those Messages.
-Combinations Pn

 Balance